KittyGiraudel/site/_posts/2013-08-05-offsets-sass-mixin.md

 Over the last months, I have seen a ton of mixins to handle offsets when dealing with absolute / fixed / relative positioning.
 I also made a lot of them myself.
 And in the end, none of them really suited me.
 Either they were far too long or complicated, or the calling didn't feel right to me.

 A couple of days ago I came with a fairly new solution (to me) and I must say I am pretty satisfied with it so far.
 I might stick with this mixin for the next projects.
-Thus, I wanted to share it with you guys.
+Thus, I wanted to share it with you people.

 But first, let's take a minute to think about what our mixin have to do: